-Over several decades, there has been a significant improvement in survival after cancer because of earlier detection and advances in surgery, chemotherapy, and radiation treatment.
-Thus, the number of cancer survivors has grown to approximately 14.5 million in 2014 with that number projected to be almost 19 million by 2024.1 Immediate and long-term toxicities of cancer treatment are increasingly an issue that affect cancer survivors’ physical function and quality of life.
+Over several decades, there has been a significant improvement in survival after cancer due to earlier detection and advances in surgery, chemotherapy, and radiation treatment.
+Thus, the number of cancer survivors has grown to approximately 16.9 million as of January 2019 with that number projected to be almost 22.2 million by 2030.1 Immediate and long-term toxicities of cancer treatment are increasingly an issue that impact cancer survivors’ physical function and quality of life.

 Epidemiology including risk factors and primary prevention